isi-vista/adam/docs/using_adam_tutorials/adding_an_action.rst

        THING, properties=[CAN_MANIPULATE_OBJECTS], debug_handle="carry_manipulator"
    )

-Next, we'll define our :code:`ActionDescriptionFrame`.
+Next, we'll define our :any:`ActionDescriptionFrame`.
-The :code:`ActionDescriptionFrame` collects together the participants in the action and their roles.
+The :any:`ActionDescriptionFrame` collects together the participants in the action and their roles.
 Each participant has a *semantic* (or *thematic*) *role* in the action which describes *how* the participant takes part in the action.
 These roles are *agent*, *patient*, *theme*, and *goal*.